Stop losing winnable deals

 Take Gong, for instance.
 Our revenue platform has built-in third-party integrations, meaning everything sales-related can be combined under one roof.
 Team members can see their workflow at a glance, easily re-read previous conversations with prospects, and build outreach flows that automate large chunks of the sales process.

-Measure and tweak
+Step 5: measure and tweak

 A sales workflow is always a work in process, and it should change in line with the needs of your prospective customers, your tool stack, and other key elements of the sales process.